Japanese

 • Search for novel topological magnetic phases in itinerant magnets

-• Peculiar electornic and magnetic states in spin-charge coupled systems
+• Peculiar electronic and magnetic states in spin-charge coupled systems

 • Stabilization mechanism and dynamics in magnetic skyrmion and vortex in localized spin system